eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 # Business data

 Add new HP from a BU, or append new values in an existing HP, using the procedure BU append.
-The generic function to manage Business data using management functions.
+T

 * Abrevv.